Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Empirical Investigation of Interval Length

+In Panel (A) of Figure \ref{fig: F1 summary}, although the coverage of the standard DML procedure deteriorates as $s$ increases, our procedure maintains coverage (albeit conservatively) thanks to the existence of oracle-like perturbations such as those resulting in $\widehat\beta^\mstar$.
+Crucially, as shown in Panel (B), the cost of this robustness is a CI length approximately 43\% greater than the infeasible OBA benchmark.

+The OBA method introduced above is not practically feasible since it relies on oracle bias information.
+An empirical way to address the undercoverage of the Wald interval is to increase the interval length to include a bound on the nuisance bias.
+Usually, such a confidence interval has length of order larger than root-$n$ and requires extra information for construction, such as the sparsity level.
+In the sparse linear setting, assuming $\eta$ and $\gamma$ are $s_\eta$- and $s_\gamma$-sparse, respectively, this would mean enlarging the Wald interval to

+where $\rho_n$ defined in \eqref{eq: Tn bound} serves as an upper bound for the absolute value of the nuisance bias $T_n$ in \eqref{eq:Tn}.
+Such a construction has been adopted in \cite{cai2017confidence} to justify the existence of a CI achieving the minimax optimal expected length.
+Importantly, even if the sparsity $s_\eta$ and $s_\gamma$ were known, the specification of an inaccurate constant $c^*$ in \eqref{eq: ci bound} may lead to a dramatically wide confidence interval.

-Our CI and ${\rm CI}_{\rm B}$ incorporate the bias bound $\rho_n$ in fundamentally different ways.
-For ${\rm CI}_{\rm B}$ defined in \eqref{eq: ci bound}, the bound is used in a worst-case fashion by directly widening the Wald interval via $\pm\rho_n$, thereby assuming that the maximum bias may be attained by some extremely poor estimates.
+We now compare our proposal with ${\rm CI}_{\rm B}$ in \eqref{eq: ci bound} under a practical scenario where we only have access to an overly conservative bias bound $\rho_n$.
+Our proposed CI and ${\rm CI}_{\rm B}$ incorporate the bias bound $\rho_n$ in fundamentally different ways.
+In \eqref{eq: ci bound}, the bound is used in a worst-case fashion directly widening the Wald interval by $\pm\rho_n$, thereby assuming that the maximum bias may be attained by some extremely poor estimates.
 In contrast, our procedure employs $\rho_n$ as a threshold to screen perturbations.
-Our simulation evidence highlights that for the number of perturbations $M$ sufficient to ensure valid coverage, specifying a filtering radius $\rho_n$ much larger than needed, thus effectively retaining all Wald intervals, returns confidence intervals much shorter than $2 \rho_n$, which is the length of ${\rm{CI}_B}$. {In virtue of enlarging the Wald interval in a more data-dependent way, as opposed to doing so solely relying on $\rho_n$, our procedure has the potential to deliver valid inference with much improved precision relative to ${\rm{CI}_B}$, which is important since $\rho_n$ is generally difficult to specify.} {However, a precise theoretical quantification of this observation remains elusive.}
+By virtue of this difference, even when $\rho_n$ is overly conservative, the length of ${\rm CI}_{\rm B}$ increases by $2\rho_n$.
+In contrast, as highlighted in Figure \ref{fig:deviation}, the maximum deviation $\max_{1\le m\le M}|\widehat\beta^{[m]}-\widehat\beta|$ stabilizes for a sufficiently large $M$ that ensures valid coverage.
+This means that no perturbed DML estimator is filtered out and our proposal retains all Wald intervals, returning a confidence interval that is valid and much shorter than adding $2\rho_n$.